Chaotic (Tate McRae song): Composition and lyrics

 "Chaotic" is a piano ballad with strings.
 McRae has described the song as "the most personal song she's ever written", and notes that it discusses her fears.
-The song discusses growing pains and fears, and has been described as "a bluesy reflection on how hard it can be to change, to grow up, and leave behind old habits and old relationships."
+The song discusses growing pains and fears, and has been described as "a bluesy reflection on how hard it can be to change, to grow up, and leave behind old habits and old relationships".

 Critical reception

-The song received positive reviews from critics, praising the lyrics, production and McRae's vocal performance, though some fans wished that it wasn't released as a single.
+The song received positive reviews from critics, praising the lyrics, production and McRae's vocal performance.
 Caitlin White of Uproxx notes that the song sits comfortably within McRae's sad-streaked palette.
-Writing for Stereogum, Rachel Brodsky remarks, that the song is well-executed with a "lovely hook, smartly deployed strings, and some stylish distorted vocals around the edges of the chorus."
+Writing for Stereogum, Rachel Brodsky remarks, that the song is well-executed with a "lovely hook, smartly deployed strings, and some stylish distorted vocals around the edges of the chorus".
 The song has been praised for accurately capturing the pain and glum of growing up, and for McRae's emotional delivery.
-Chaotic has also been described as a "flawless pop song", while the production has been highlighted as dreamy and "adding to the dramatic and overwhelming feelings that the song embodies."
+Chaotic has also been described as a "flawless pop song", while the production has been highlighted as dreamy and "adding to the dramatic and overwhelming feelings that the song embodies".